 Facing your drugged DUI charge can be an intimidating, distressing experience.
 If you have been arrested for drugged DUI in North Weeki Wachee, Homosassa Springs, Floral City, Wildwood, Lake Panasoffkee, Spring Hill, Brooksville, or the surrounding areas in Hernando, Citrus, or Sumter Counties, you’ll want more than just a defense attorney – you’ll want an experienced and sympathetic drugged DUI defense lawyer who understands just how all-consuming of your life your drugged DUI charge in Florida is.

-With more than 15 years of his own criminal defense experience and a family tree full of legal professionals, Ashley Aulls is a highly skilled and knowledgeable Hernando County criminal defense lawyer who founded Ashley M. Aulls, P.A on the principle that the client is as important as the case.
-Ashley Aulls doesn't just fight to protect your rights and your future from convictions — he seeks to educate you on your charges and keep communication lines open for your concerns.
+The Law Office of Ashley Aulls, P.A. has practiced law since 1996.
+With a family tree full of legal professionals, Ashley Aulls is a highly skilled and knowledgeable Hernando County criminal defense lawyer who founded Ashley M. Aulls, P.A on the principle that the client is as important as the case.
+Ashley Aulls doesn’t just fight to protect your rights and your future from convictions — he seeks to educate you on your charges and keep communication lines open for your concerns.

 To begin fighting your drugged DUI charge in Hernando County, Citrus County, or Sumter County, call Ashley M. Aulls, P.A at (352) 593-4115 today to arrange your initial case consultation.